 Key information

-• Professional Graduate Certificate in Education (ProfGCE) for Compulsory Education and Training (PCET) 2:2 degree or above is desirable, or a recognised equivalent, in a relevant subject area.
+- Professional Graduate Certificate in Education (ProfGCE) for Post Compulsory Education and Training (PCET) 2:2 degree or above is desirable, or a recognised equivalent, in a relevant subject area.
 If you are offering a vocational subject you are normally expected also to demonstrate that you have some relevant vocational experience.

-• Professional Certificate in Education (PCET) for Post Compulsory Education and Training (PCET) you will need a Level 3 vocational qualification and relevant industry/sector experience to join the course.
+- Professional Certificate in Education (PCE) for Post Compulsory Education and Training (PCET) you will need a Level 3 vocational qualification and relevant industry/sector experience to join the course.
 Once with us you will develop skills, confidence and understanding of learning, teaching and assessment in your subject.

-In the second year of the course, there is the opportunity to study modules at Level 7.
+- Professional Graduate Certificate in Education (ProfGCE) for Post Compulsory Education and Training (PCET) (Level 7 optional modules) In the second year of the course, there is the opportunity to study modules at Level 7.
 Please note there is eligibility criteria and this can be discussed at interview.
-(Year 2 Level 7 Modules - The Emergent Professional Practitioner, Professional Practice, Practitioner Research).
+(Year 2 Level 7 Modules - The emergent professional practitioner, professional practice, practitioner research).

 For both courses: